vinod51/weworkPoc/README.md

 # weworkPoc

+> api urls and request collection : import WeWork-MuleAPIs.postman_collection.json to postman

-set below properties  while running the api. default values as below. change values as per the deployment
+Note: set below properties  while running the api. default values as below. change values as per the deployment

 	mule.env   is set to dev , add environment propertiy to change or change in code for testing.